karan-gautam1437/Brain-tumor-detection-using-CNN/README.md

 4. **shutil** - used for copying files

 ## Project Set Up and Installation
 This project can be performed in any of the three softwares: **AWS Sagemaker Studio, Jupyter Lab/ Notebooks, or Google Colab**.
-Open the "capstone_project.ipynb" file and start by installing all the dependencies.
+Open the "test.ipynb" file and start by installing all the dependencies.
 For ease of use you may want to use a Kernel with GPU so that the training process is quick and time saving.

 ## Prediction Results
 <img src="https://raw.githubusercontent.com/kanchitank/AWS-MLE-Nanodegree-Capstone/main/outputs/predictions.jpeg">